How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 came with your adapters to create an ad-hoc network.

-7. To allow file/folder/drive and printer sharing, you must name
+7. To allow file/folder/drive and printer sharing, you must allow

-each computer with a unique name and input the same workgroup name
+each computer with a unique name and give both the same workgroup

 click Properties to open System Properties.
 On Computer name tab,